AaronCherian404/Guess_The_Number_Game/README.md

 # Guess_The_Number_Game
 This is a JavaScript-coded game that allows the player to guess a randomly-generated number in the range of 1-20.
- CLick on the link below to Enjoy! https://aaroncherian404.github.io/Guess_The_Number_Game/
+ Click on the link below to Enjoy! https://aaroncherian404.github.io/Guess_The_Number_Game/

 Rules of the Game:-